Veeresh-1316/CS251_Project/README.md

 + The users can also change their password using an encrypted link sent on their email

 ### Courses and Assignments:
-+ A teacher can create courses that are visibke to all the registered users (i.e. registered students)
++ A teacher can create courses that are visible to all the registered users (i.e. registered students)
-+ As soon as a techer creates a course, a randomly generated 6 letter code is associated with the course and an email is sent to all the students, with a link which they can use to register for the course directly
++ As soon as a teacher creates a course, a randomly generated 6 letter code is associated with the course and an email is sent to all the students, with a link which they can use to register for the course directly
 + The students can also join a specific course by entering the corresponding 6 letter course code on a separate page
-+ The teacher can only view his/her created courses and the studen can view only courses he/she has registered for
++ The teacher can only view his/her created courses and the student can view only courses he/she has registered for
 + Within the course page, the teacher can create assignments that shall be visible to all the students registerd for the course
-+ The students can view the assignments posted and can submit files to the corresponing assignment and later view and download their submisison
++ The students can view the assignments posted and can submit files to the corresponding assignment and later view and download their submission
-+ Only the latest submisison of the student shall be stored
++ Only the latest submission of the student shall be stored
 + The teacher can view all the submissions made by the students to a particular course
-+ He/She can download the submissions individually or download all the submissions a .tgz file
++ He/She can download the submissions individually or download all the submissions as a .tgz file

 ### Grading and Feedback:
 + The teacher can post grades and feedback to any particular assignment submission